Configure authentication for Microsoft's identity server

 Item Description Sign in at invocation Select this option if you want Cortana to sign in the user at the time they invoke your skill.
 Sign in when required Select this option if you use a Bot Framework's SignIn card to sign in the user.
 Typically, you use this option if you want to sign in the user only if they use a feature that requires authentication.
 When your skill sends a message that includes the SignIn card as an attachment, Cortana ignores the SignIn card and performs the authorization flow using the Connect Account settings.
-Connected service icon The icon that you want displayed when the user signs in to your skill.
 Account name The name of your skill that you want displayed when the user signs in to your skill.
 Client ID for third-party services Your bot's application ID.
 You received the ID when you registered your bot.
 Space-separated list of scopes Specify the scopes that the service requires (see the service's documentation).
 Authorization URL Set to

 Save the skill.

 If you previously configured the channel and want to update it to include a connected account:

 - Navigate to the Bot Framework portal and select your bot.

 - Press the Edit button next to the Cortana channel.